matloff/revisit/README.md

 Here we analyze the data set **ols262**.
 (Data and code courtesy of M.
 Zavodny, Stata translated to R by R. Davis.)

-The data involve a study of the H-1B work visa
+The data involve a study of the impact of H-1B,
+[a controversial work visa program](http://www.cbsnews.com/news/are-u-s-jobs-vulnerable-to-workers-with-h-1b-visas/).
+The author found that for every visa workers, about 2.62 new jobs are created.
+Our concern here will not be on the economic model used, but on other issues.